Ecdosis/MML-editor/README.md

 Each MML is custom-built for a specific need.
 This is so that only those codes needed for a project are defined and used, and only minimal tag names need be defined.
 An MML document is not normally stored.
 Rather its conversion into HTML, or a derivation of it is, and the MML representation is regenerated on demand to facilitate editing.

 #### Editor
-The MML Editor is a javascript object consisting, eventually, of three panels.
+The MML Editor is a javascript object that will eventually consist of three panels.
+The three panels are syncro-scrollable.
+That is, scrolling any one automatically scrolls the others to the corresponding positions.

 1. The leftmost panel is a scrollable series of page-images.
 2. The second panel contains the editable MML text in a simple textarea.